bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 .. warning::
     The plotting api was recently changed as of version 0.7.
 Some old functions (for instance, ``hold``) are now deprecated but still function.
 They will be completely removed in the next release.
-Usng  ``python -Wd`` when running Bokeh code will enable printing of deprecation warnings.
+Using  ``python -Wd`` when running Bokeh code will enable printing of deprecation warnings.

 To access the ``plotting.py`` interface: